NXT TakeOver: San Antonio

-NXT TakeOver: San Antonio was the 13th NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's NXT brand division.
-The event aired exclusively on the WWE Network and took place on January 28, 2017, at the Freeman Coliseum in San Antonio, Texas.
-It was held as part of that year's Royal Rumble weekend, thus being the first NXT TakeOver to be held in January.
+NXT TakeOver: San Antonio was a 2017 professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the 13th NXT TakeOver event and took place on Saturday, January 28, 2017, at the Freeman Coliseum in San Antonio, Texas.
+The event aired exclusively on the WWE Network and was held as part of that year's Royal Rumble weekend, thus being the first NXT TakeOver to be held in January.

 Five matches were contested at the event.
 In the main event, Bobby Roode defeated Shinsuke Nakamura to win the NXT Championship.
-In other prominent matches, The Authors of Pain (Akam and Rezar) defeated DIY (Johnny Gargano and Tommaso Ciampa) to win the NXT Tag Team Championship, and Asuka defeated Billie Kay, Peyton Royce, and Nikki Cross in a fatal four-way match to retain the NXT Women's Championship.
+In other prominent matches, The Authors of Pain (Akam and Rezar) defeated #DIY (Johnny Gargano and Tommaso Ciampa) to win the NXT Tag Team Championship, and Asuka defeated Billie Kay, Peyton Royce, and Nikki Cross in a fatal four-way match to retain the NXT Women's Championship.

 Production

 Background

-The event was held at the Freeman Coliseum in San Antonio, Texas.
+The 13th NXT TakeOver event was held at the Freeman Coliseum in San Antonio, Texas.

-TakeOver was a series of professional wrestling events that began in May 2014, as WWE's then-developmental league NXT held its second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-Announced on November 28, 2016, TakeOver: San Antonio was scheduled as the 13th NXT TakeOver event and was held on January 28, 2017, as a support show for that year's Royal Rumble pay-per-view, which in turn made it the first NXT TakeOver held in January.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's developmental brand, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+Announced on November 28, 2016, TakeOver: San Antonio was scheduled as the 13th TakeOver event and was held on Saturday, January 28, 2017, as a support show for that year's Royal Rumble for the main roster, which in turn made it the first NXT TakeOver held in January.
 It was held at the Freeman Coliseum and was named after the venue's city of San Antonio, Texas.
-Tickets went on sale on December 2.
+Tickets went on sale on December 2, 2016.